The Second 'Tea Party' Revolt

 Any discussion of American Liberty must begin with the origins of the American Revolution and the Liberty it enshrined for generations since, under our Constitution’s Rule of Law.

-As James Madison aptly notes, it all began with an act of civil disobedience in rejection of a small tax on tea – a Tea Party.
+As James Madison aptly noted, it all began with an act of civil disobedience in rejection of a small tax on tea – a Tea Party.

 In response to the rebellion, the British enacted additional punitive measures, labeled the “Intolerable Acts,” in hopes of suppressing the burgeoning insurrection.
 Far from accomplishing their desired outcome, however, the Crown’s countermeasures led colonists to convene the First Continental Congress on September 5th, 1774, in Philadelphia – the first step toward formalizing a declaration of liberty.